PipeOpsHQ/pipeops-k8-agent/docs/index.md

 The PipeOps Kubernetes Agent is a background service that:

-- **VM to Server Transformation** — Converts any virtual machine into a Kubernetes-ready deployment server
+- **VM to Server Transformation** - Converts any virtual machine into a Kubernetes-ready deployment server
-- **PipeOps Integration** — Seamlessly connects your infrastructure to the PipeOps platform for project deployment
+- **PipeOps Integration** - Seamlessly connects your infrastructure to the PipeOps platform for secure management
-- **Automated Setup** — Handles Kubernetes installation, configuration, and management automatically
+- **Automated Setup** - Handles Kubernetes installation, configuration, and management automatically
+- **Secure Access** - Provides secure admin access via WebSocket tunnel (no inbound ports required)
-- **Project Deployment** — Enables easy deployment of applications and services through PipeOps
+- **Project Deployment** - Enables easy deployment of applications and services through PipeOps
-- **Infrastructure Management** — Manages server resources, networking, and scaling automatically
+- **Infrastructure Management** - Manages server resources, networking, and scaling automatically
-- **Gateway Proxy** — Automatic ingress management for private clusters without public LoadBalancer IPs
+- **Optional Gateway Proxy** - Automatic ingress management for private clusters (disabled by default for security)

 ## Key Features

-- **One-Click Server Setup** — Transform any VM into a deployment-ready server in minutes
+- **One-Click Server Setup** - Transform any VM into a deployment-ready server in minutes
+- **Secure Cluster Access** - WebSocket tunnel for secure admin access without inbound firewall rules
-- **Comprehensive Monitoring** — Built-in monitoring stack with Grafana, Prometheus, and Loki
+- **Comprehensive Monitoring** - Built-in monitoring stack with Grafana, Prometheus, and Loki (optional)
-- **Secure Communications** — Encrypted connections to PipeOps platform with enterprise-grade security
+- **Secure Communications** - Encrypted connections to PipeOps platform with enterprise-grade security
-- **Gateway Proxy for Private Clusters** — Automatic ingress route discovery and external access
+- **PipeOps Gateway Proxy** - Optional ingress route discovery and external access (disabled by default)
-- **Dual Routing Modes** — Direct routing for public clusters (3-5x faster) or tunnel for private clusters
+- **Dual Routing Modes** - Direct routing for public clusters (3-5x faster) or tunnel for private clusters
-- **Multi-Project Support** — Deploy and manage multiple applications on a single server
+- **Multi-Project Support** - Deploy and manage multiple applications on a single server
-- **Auto-Scaling** — Intelligent resource management and automatic scaling based on demand
+- **Auto-Scaling** - Intelligent resource management and automatic scaling based on demand
-- **Zero-Downtime Deployments** — Seamless updates and rollbacks without service interruption
+- **Zero-Downtime Deployments** - Seamless updates and rollbacks without service interruption

 ## Quick Navigation